The Best Digital Bathroom Scales of 2021

 The Withings Body+ smart scale is clever and comprehensive.
 Fitness and health experts recommend that you weigh yourself in the morning after using the bathroom, before putting on any clothing, and before consuming anything.
 Before putting on clothing is also a good time to check the weather; the Body+ does this for you.
 It isn't a detailed forecast, but it does give you a rough idea of temperatures, cloud cover, and precipitation.
 In most cases, that is enough information on which to base any clothing choices left to make.
 How clever is that?
 Learn your weight and what to wear at the same time.
 Having both bits of data input can serve as motivation and structure to your morning.
 If you lose interest in your weight, the weather will keep you coming back.
 If you tend to discount the importance of monitoring the weather, looking at your weight will bring the weather into the front of your mind.
 Use technology to your advantage.

-The Taylor 7506 is a solid choice.
-We like that it comes in different styles.
-You can choose one of three different looks and count on the same performance.
+The Taylor 7506 is a solid option that comes in a few different designs.
+Choose the one that suits your aesthetic, but know you can count on the same performance regardless.
 The accuracy is relatively average.
-Before you get too wound up on accuracy, put it in context; accuracy is a measure of how closely the logged weight is to actual weight.
+However, before you get too wrapped up in accuracy, put it in context; accuracy is a measure of how closely the logged weight is to actual weight.
 For most people, actual weight is less important (especially when variation in even relatively inaccurate scales is less than 5%) than relative values.
 Most are watching their weight to watch for changes.
 Perhaps the only exception we can think of is competitive athletes in disciplines that organize competitors by body weight, like wrestling and weight lifting.
 If you are using the same scale and using the same weighing procedure (time of day, clothing), you will note any variation in your weight, even if the scale isn't 100% accurate.

-We didn't like that the screen isn't backlit, as early morning weigh-ins with foggy eyes are easier with some lighting assistance.
+We would've appreciated a backlight on the screen to aid in early morning weigh-ins when your eyes are a bit foggy.
 All the other scales that we tested have illuminated on-device screens of some sort.
+All in all, though, this is a solid option.
 Choose your format of the Taylor Digital Scale and count on a reasonable performance that fits your decor.

 The EatSmart Precision CalPal is a sort of hybrid scale.
 It has more features than a typical basic scale, but it doesn't feature the app or advanced metrics of a smart scale.
 You can program four different profiles into the CalPal for four different people.
 In addition to measuring and displaying your current weight, this EatSmart remembers some things about you and does some basic calculations.
 Essentially, you enter your gender, age, height, and rough activity level; the CalPal then calculates your BMI and the number of calories you need to consume to maintain your current weight.
-This scale also measures a greater weight than the other options we tested.
+This scale also measures a greater weight (up to 440 pounds) than the other options we tested.
 All the others top out at or just under 400 pounds.
-The EatSmart CalPal goes to 440 pounds.

-The form is larger and less sleek looking than the other options, and set up requires navigating a series of on-device buttons and screen menus.
+The form is larger and less sleek looking than the other options, and the setup requires navigating a series of on-device buttons and screen menus.
 Once set up, it will stay configured until you change the batteries or the batteries die.
 We recommend this scale for those that need slightly more capacity and slightly more data storage but don't require or want app-enabled smart scale performance.

 The Renpho Bluetooth Smart Scale is compact, slim, and syncs to a smartphone app via Bluetooth.
 In terms of accuracy, the readiness of the data, and other data features, it competes directly with the Eufy Smart Scale.
 For the most part, the Renpho should be considered right alongside other high-scoring contenders.
 This Renpho is a decent deal.
 Its price is in line with the other smart-scale options, and its performance is better than some of the non-app-enabled options.
 Technological advancements in monitoring health and fitness are surely trickling down to lower-priced options.